tdegeus/GooseEYE/docs/examples/python/readme.rst

   L ( \Delta \vec{x} \rightarrow \infty ) = 0

 An important ingredient of the computation of :math:`L` is thus the choice of the pixel paths.
-In GooseEYE the paths are constructed between the center of the region of interest and each of the points on the end of the region of interest.
+In GooseEYE the paths are constructed between the centre of the region of interest and each of the points on the end of the region of interest.
 The paths can be computed using different algorithms, illustrated below:

 .. image:: pixel_path.svg
   :width: 700px

-[:download:`source: pixel_path.py <pixel_path.py>`]
+[:download:`pixel_path.py <pixel_path.py>`]

 Example
 -------